DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 It is the responsibility of the student to bring a digital model to their CAM Appointment that complies with the following rules:

-* Cut geometry situated within the bounding box in the Techno CNC template (47 x 47 in)
+* Cut geometry situated within the bounding box in the Techno CNC template (47" x 47" x 3 1/2")

 * Rhino 7 (.3dm) file